-- Providers must record the following information in the Department's IT Systems prior to claiming Reimbursement: - the supplier name and ABN or, if applicable, whether the payment was made to a Provider's Related Entity or Own Organisation - Note: If Documentary Evidence from a government organisation does not contain an ABN, and the Provider is unable to determine the government organisation's ABN, the Provider may use the generic ABN 99 999 999 999. - the total invoice amount and whether the payment was GST-free - the date the supplier was paid - the Participant's Job Seeker Identification Number (JSID) - the date the good/s or service was provided to the Participant.
-The date will be: - o the date the goods or services were given to the Participant - the date the Participant attended an Appointment - the date the Participant started in the Activity. - Providers must record additional information in the Department's IT Systems for some Parent Fund categories.
+- Providers must record the following information in the Department's IT Systems prior to claiming Reimbursement: - the supplier name and ABN or, if applicable, whether the payment was made to a Provider's Related Entity or Own Organisation - if Documentary Evidence from a government organisation does not contain an ABN, and the Provider is unable to determine the government organisation's ABN, the Provider may use the generic ABN 99 999 999. - the Provider must use the generic ABN 99 999 999 999 when reimbursing a Participant directly or when the supplier does not have an ABN such as an international supplier. - the total invoice amount and whether the payment was GST-free - the date the supplier was paid - the Participant's Job Seeker Identification Number (JSID) - the date the good/s or service was provided to the Participant.
+The date will be: - o the date the goods or services were given to the Participant - o the date the Participant attended an Appointment - the date the Participant started in the Activity.

+Providers must record additional information in the Department's IT Systems for some Parent Fund categories.
 Additional requirements are listed in Attachment B. Parent Fund categories and additional Documentary Evidence requirements.